yesming/project_1_navigation/README.md

 This repo is for the deep reinforcement learning nanodegree of Udacity.
 Espectially, in this repo, I will deal with the first project, Navigation.

 **Note : The version of pytorch is 1.4.0.
 The original version from udacity is 0.4.0.
 Due to the version of numpy, I upgraded the version of pytorch.**

+## Prerequisites
+OS: Ubuntu 20.04
+install anaconda

+## Dependencies
+TODO: conda list

 ## The code structure of this project
 - aa